noahlandis/WizardSupplyCo/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

-The catalog component is used to render product cards that contain the product in the website. it provides a way for customer to purchase and search products.
-The catalog product card component displays a single card with all the details
+Our view tier includes a lot of components which renders the user interface and makes the website user-friendly.
+The login registeration component renders the login and registeration forms to the user.
+The catalog component is used to render product cards that contain the product in the website.
+It provides a way for customers to purchase and search products.
+The catalog product card component displays a single product, shows the stock of the product and allows the user to add products to cart.
+Clicking on the catalog product card brings the user to the details for that product.
+The product details component renders the reviews of the products and its details.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a